Why You Should Consider a Career in Data Analytics

 • The technical skills you learn are easily transferable to other jobs like coding, data science, and more.

 What kind of jobs can you get as a data analyst?
-There are varying specialties and job titles in the field of data analytics.
+There are varying specialities and job titles in the field of data analytics.
 Here are some job titles you may see in this family of jobs:

 Related job titles: Junior Data Analyst, Entry-Level Data Analyst, Associate Data Analyst

 You can find a data analyst at nearly every company in the world, in every industry imaginable.
-The average data analyst needs to know some basic programming languages like Python and SQL, and they should be comfortable running statistical analyses and visualizing data.
+The average data analyst needs to know some basic programming languages like Python and SQL, and they should be comfortable running statistical analyses and visualising data.

 Related job title: Operations Research Analyst

 An operations analyst focuses on the inner workings of a business, helping it run more efficiently.
-They typically work for larger companies, or they work at consulting firms employed by bigger businesses.
+They typically work for larger companies or they work at consulting firms employed by bigger businesses.

 Related job title: Market Research Analyst